-Why Patient May Want Wearing a Hat After Hair Transplant
+Why Patients May Want to Wearing a Hat After Hair Transplant

 This is because they want to hide the hair transplant process.
-Patients usually want to wear a hat in order to shave the scalp and hide the redness in the transplanted areas due to the operation.
+Patients usually want to wear a hat to shave the scalp and hide the redness in the transplanted areas due to the operation.
 Thanks to unshaven modern hair transplantation techniques, there is no need to use a hat as the hair does not need to be shaved.
-Because there is no appearance that will disturb the patients excessively.
+Because no appearance will disturb the patients excessively.

 Furthermore, when a hair root canal on the scalp does not need to be opened, red markings do not appear.
 It also helps that you don’t look like you’ve had hair transplant surgery.
 After the time required for the transplanted hair to hold on, instead of a hat that is not too hard or too tight, a hat with loose and soft fabrics can be preferred.